diegobarros0701/advanced-pagination-js/README.md

     }
   })
 ```
 - **extra_data**: If you want to add more data in each row.
-In this case, you must to pass an array with the extra data, as below:
+In this case, you must pass an array with the extra data, as below:
 ```javascript
 $('.sp-pagination').pagination({
     ajax: {